|Elliott Sound Products||Valve Circuit Analysis|

 If what you've read so far looks a bit scary, there's another common error waiting to catch you out - the placement of the standby switch or HT fuse.
 So many problems that could have been sorted out years ago, but they still persist to this day.
 The standby switch/ HT fuse issues will be covered in the next section, as these are part of the power supply.

-The bias supply should ideally be obtained from a separate winding (or a tap on the main HT winding, as used in some Fender amps).
+The bias supply should ideally be obtained from a separate winding (or a tap on the main HT winding, as used in some Fender and Marshall amps as shown below).
 This provides a low impedance source, so bias voltage is established almost instantly when power is applied.
 It is inevitable that the bias filter caps in the circuit shown will charge slowly because they have a 220k resistor in series.
 By loading the output with the voltage setting pot and associated resistor, a rapid discharge is assured.
 The slow circuit shown above is faster than the heater warm-up time for the output valves, but it all falls apart if there's a momentary (around 2 to 10 seconds) mains failure for some reason.
+Remember that the valve cathodes will still be hot enough to emit a vast number of electrons, and after a short mains interruption there's no negative bias.

 Since the output stage negative bias is the most important voltage in the entire amplifier, it beggars belief that pennies would be pinched in this critical application.
 In general, the very best way to obtain the bias voltage is from a separate winding, or at least a tapping on the HV winding.
 Using a separate winding gives the opportunity of full wave rectification, almost instant application of bias voltage, and it can be held up well after the power is removed as a safety precaution.
 However, the negative bias voltage must never be regulated in any way.
 It must vary with mains voltage so that normal operating conditions are maintained as the mains supply varies (which it does all the time).

 The remainder of the circuit is traditional, and is mostly alright.
 An exception is the placement of the 500mA HT fuse.
 This fuse will only blow if there is a heavy load through the output transformer and (possibly) the filter choke.
 When the current through a choke (an inductor) is suddenly stopped, a high voltage back EMF is developed - yes, same problem we discussed earlier.
 Since the output transformer is connected to the same point, there may be a rather large inductance involved, and the voltage spike can cause valve base flash-overs or transformer insulation failure.
-I concede that a HT fuse failure is fairly uncommon, and almost always means there is a fault.
+I concede that a HT fuse failure is fairly uncommon, and almost always means there is a fault (such as a brief mains interruption!).
 Still, for the sake of a couple of diodes ...

-Fender goes one better - in a great many models, the standby switch is located where Marshall amps have the fuse!
-Never mind that trying to break 400-odd volts DC with a normal switch is asking for trouble, but to locate the switch where very high transient voltages are (or can be) generated, I don't think this qualifies as a wise move.
-Two diodes will totally prevent the back EMF from causing any harm, as shown in the following diagram.
+Fender goes one better as shown above - in a great many models, the standby switch is located where Marshall amps have the fuse!
+Never mind that trying to break 400-odd volts DC with a normal switch is asking for trouble, but to locate the switch where very high transient voltages are (or can be) generated ...
+I don't think this qualifies as a wise move.
+At least the bias supply is a low impedance and will charge quickly.
+Two ordinary high voltage diodes will totally prevent the back EMF from causing any harm, as shown in the following diagram.

-The above arrangement requires two cheap diodes (1N4007 or similar), and prevents any back EMF spike from being created when the fuse blows (or when the Fender standby switch is opened).
-A switch in this position will eventually fail, but it will last longer if the high voltage spikes can be suppressed, thus helping to prevent the arc.
+The above arrangement requires two cheap diodes (1N4007 or similar), and prevents any back EMF spike from being created when either the fuse blows or when the standby switch is opened.
+A switch in this position will eventually fail, but it will last a lot longer if the high voltage spikes can be suppressed, thus helping to prevent the arc.
 Stopping the back EMF also protects the insulation of the output transformer and choke, potentially saving the owner from a very expensive repair.

 At least one model of Fender amp had the standby switch between the valve rectifier and main filter caps.
 When the amp is switched out of standby, the result is that the rectifier valve sees as near as damnit to a dead short.
 Rectifier life can be expected to be far less than normal with such abuse.
 Speaking of valve rectifiers, there is absolutely no sensible reason to use them in any amplifier.
 Because they have significant series (plate) resistance, efficiency is poor, current handling is woeful compared to cheap silicon diodes, and they simply add more heat to the amplifier as a whole.
-With good filtering being comparatively cheap (high value, high voltage electrolytic caps were uncommon until fairly recently), the DC supply can have better regulation, and no amplifier cares how the DC was created.
+With good filtering now being comparatively cheap.
+High voltage electrolytic caps were uncommon for a while (after the end of the valve era), but are now readily available for switchmode power supplies, so the DC supply can have better regulation, and no amplifier cares how the DC was created.
 If you really want to have 'soggy' DC rails, use silicon diodes and add series resistors - you can make the rails as soggy as you like.

 It is very common that the filter capacitors used in valve amps (and especially guitar amps) are too small - often far too small.
 In the early days, they had to be limited in value because valve rectifiers can't tolerate high surge currents, but with silicon diodes this constraint is removed.
 The effect of insufficient capacitance is 100/120Hz hum added to the signal when the amp is driven into overload.
 Although this certainly adds to the 'sound' of the amp, the vast majority of guitarists prefer the sound if this hum is suppressed.
 Strangely, Marshall issued a 'service note' instructing repairers to disconnect one of the main filter caps (two of them in a common can).
 Don't believe me?
 See the Service Note for yourself.
 It's important to understand that valve rectifiers are simply a waste of space, and there is nothing they can do that can't be duplicated with a silicon diode and a series resistor (if you want a 'soggy' high voltage rail).

 One other disaster needs to be covered before we conclude.
-Older Fender amps commonly have a 'ground' switch, which connects either the active or neutral to chassis via a 47nF, 600V DC capacitor.
+Older Fender (and many other US made) amps commonly have a 'ground' switch, which connects either the active or neutral to chassis via a 47nF, 600V DC capacitor.
 While this is intended to minimise hum when the amp is used with an unearthed US mains outlet, for 220/240V AC countries it's best known as a 'death cap'.
 Connecting the active to earth via any capacitor of 47nF (whether intentionally or otherwise) is illegal in Australia, and no doubt in most other countries as well.
-The maximum permitted value (minimum certified Y2 Class) from active or neutral to earth is usually about 4.7nF - one tenth of the value used by Fender.
+The maximum permitted value (minimum certified Y2 Class) from active or neutral to earth is usually about 4.7nF - one tenth of the value used by Fender and most others.
+See Mains Safety (Section 8) for a detailed examination of this practice.
+Where fitted, this capacitor must be removed entirely - it's not known as a 'death cap' for no reason!

 DC capacitors will fail at 240V because of internal corona discharge, which damages the insulation.
 Worst case is that the cap will become a short circuit (unlikely, but possible), and these caps can and do fail regularly.
 Most will be found to be open circuit after a few years of use, but for safety they should be removed completely and replaced by a nice safe air gap (i.e. nothing at all).
 In most countries outside the US mains outlets are earthed, so the capacitor is redundant but potentially dangerous.
 If you own a Fender amp, have the capacitor removed, preferably sooner rather than later.